MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/deploy-msal-sdk-authentication-expressjs.md

     The hard-coded strings will be used in local development only for this tutorial.
 Once you are done with the tutorial, create local environment settings for these values on your development workstation.
 You set the cloud settings, `process.env.[variable]`, in the next section.

 > [!CAUTION]
-> Azure App service's app versus Azure Active Directory app - what's the difference?
+> Azure App service's app versus Microsoft Entra app - what's the difference?
 > The **App service is your web site hosting environment**.
 This is where you upload your source code. **Active Directory is your Identity solution for validating users**.
 These two services can be used completely independently but both can be referred to as **apps**.

 ## Configure App service environment variables for authentication